blockades/scanner/README.md

 ---

+### All of the below are working notes and TODO items

+### NEXT STEPS:

+    - Write model for blockhash
+    - Insert the blockhash into the DB (using fixed value)
+    - Write a loop to go through all integers to get all blockhashes and insert each into DB

+    - Write model for block
+    - Insert a block JSON into the DB using a hardcoded value
+    - Write loop to go through all blockhashes to extract all block JSON and insert into DB

+    - Write model for RAW-TX-ID
+    - Write a function which can extract the RAW-TX-ID from the block JSON (using fixed block JSON to begin with)
+    - Write a function which can insert RAW-TX-IDs into DB
+    - Write a loop which can go through all blocks, extract RAW-TX-ID and insert into DB

+    - Write a function which can insert Transaction into DB (using fixed value)
+    - Write a function which loops through all the RAW-TX-ID and then inserts the Transaction JSON into DB

+    - Write a function which can go through all the Transactions and note if they have OP_RETURN or not
+    - **Question: Does ^ step require a new Model?
+    - **It might be enough to use Angular to pull that right out of the DB and stick it up on a chart

+---

 ### TODO

 - none of this has been TDD, so a big area I need to work on is how to write tests and move forward that way... will do